top of page

 Semantic redundancy is also common, but acceptable, in folkloric songs, storytelling, and poetry, which commonly use reduplications to create rhythmic patterns and to amplify the meaning.

-In both English and Turkish, there are pleonastic constructs, whose existence and acceptance can be explained by the history and the structure of these languages.
+In both English and Turkish, there are pleonastic constructs whose existence and acceptance can be explained by the history and the structure of the language.
 For example, because the following verbs require objects, these repetitive expressions are not frown upon:

 yazı yazmak içeri girmek